bszlacht/TableStructureRecognition/README.md

 1. Use FileReader class to load document.
 2. Convert data to DataInstance class using FileReader convert method.
 3. Construct model using desirable parameters:
-    i. method for recognizing split tables: "model" or "heuristic" ii.
-OCR method: "tesseract" or "easyocr"
+    - method for recognizing split tables: "model" or "heuristic"
+    - OCR method: "tesseract" or "easyocr"
-    iii. language for OCR: "pl", "en", "uk", "ru" iv. threshold - to determine the level of certainty - float between 0.0 and 1.0
+    - language for OCR: "pl", "en", "uk", "ru"
+    - threshold - to determine the level of certainty - float between 0.0 and 1.0
 4. Set address for your Docker server (and choosen port)
 5. Use Service predict method to get the result.